I am a researcher in Computer Science; my research topic is distributed

 (EuroSys is is the European chapter of SIGOPS.)

-Marc Shapiro does his research on distributed computer systems, data
+His research topics concern distributed computer systems, data

-Dr Shapiro's research started with a PhD from Université Paul
+Dr Shapiro's career started with a PhD in Toulouse (U. Paul Sabatier and

-(1980), followed by a post-doc at MIT, and a researcher position at
+LAAS), followed by a post-doc at MIT, research positions at CMIRH and Inria, and a

 Dr. Shapiro, a Senior Member

-community and making its voice heard in Europe.
+organising the Informatics community and making its voice heard in

 He has been a member of several Program Commitees in operating systems,